 The HOME Investment Partnership Program (HOME) serves as the only federal block grant program for state and local governments designed exclusively to produce affordable housing for low-income families.
-Since 1992, the HOME program has created more than 1.2 million affordable homes and helped provide direct rental assistance to over 270,000 low-income families.
+Since 1990, the HOME program has created more than 1.3 million affordable homes and helped provide direct rental assistance to over 316,000 low-income families.
 HOME is also cost effective - according to HUD data, each HOME dollar leverages more than four dollars in additional public and private resources.
-The need for affordable housing has never been greater, but despite this need, funding for HOME has fallen dramatically.
-Over the last several years, HOME funding has been cut nearly in half, from \$1.8 billion in 2010 to \$950 million in 2016.
-The Partnership supports restoring funding for the HOME program to pre-2010 levels.
+The need for affordable housing has never been greater.
+The Partnership urges a FY2020 appropriation of \$1.5 billion for the HOME program (matching FY2018 levels).